defndaines/kiroku/pulitzer-prize.md

 - [ ] 1981: Carl E. Schorske, _Fin-de-Siècle Vienna: Politics and Culture_
 - [ ] 1982: Tracy Kidder, _The Soul of a New Machine_
 - [ ] 1983: Susan Sheehan, _Is There No Place on Earth for Me?_
-- [ ] 1984: Paul Starr, _The Social Transformation of American Medicine_
+- [ ] 1984: Paul Starr, _The Social Transformation of American Medicine: The Rise of a Sovereign Profession and the Making of a Vast Industry_
 - [ ] 1985: Studs Terkel, _The Good War: An Oral History of World War Two_
 - [ ] 1986: J. Anthony Lukas, _Common Ground: A Turbulent Decade in the Lives of Three American Families_
 - [ ] 1986: Joseph Lelyveld, _Move Your Shadow: South Africa, Black and White_
 - [ ] 1987: David K. Shipler, _Arab and Jew: Wounded Spirits in a Promised Land_
 - [ ] 1988: Richard Rhodes, _The Making of the Atomic Bomb_
 - [x] 1989: Neil Sheehan, _A Bright Shining Lie: John Paul Vann and America in Vietnam_
-- [ ] 1990: Dale Maharidge and Michael Williamson, _And Their Children After Them_
+- [ ] 1990: Dale Maharidge and Michael Williamson, _And Their Children After Them: The Legacy of Let Us Now Praise Famous Men: James Agee, Walker Evans, and the Rise and Fall of Cotton in the South_
 - [ ] 1991: Bert Hölldobler and Edward O. Wilson, _The Ants_
 - [ ] 1992: Daniel Yergin, _The Prize: The Epic Quest for Oil, Money, and Power_
 - [ ] 1993: Garry Wills, _Lincoln at Gettysburg: The Words That Remade America_
 - [ ] 1994: David Remnick, _Lenin’s Tomb: The Last Days of the Soviet Empire_
-- [ ] 1995: Jonathan Weiner, _The Beak Of The Finch: A Story Of Evolution In Our Time_
+- [ ] 1995: Jonathan Weiner, _The Beak of the Finch: A Story of Evolution in Our Time_
 - [ ] 1996: Tina Rosenberg, _The Haunted Land: Facing Europe’s Ghosts After Communism_
 - [ ] 1997: Richard Kluger, _Ashes to Ashes: America’s Hundred-Year Cigarette War, the Public Health, and the Unabashed Triumph of Philip Morris_
 - [x] 1998: Jared Diamond, _Guns, Germs, and Steel: The Fates of Human Societies_
 - [ ] 1999: John McPhee, _Annals of the Former World_
 - [x] 2000: John W. Dower, _Embracing Defeat: Japan in the Wake of World War II_
 - [ ] 2001: Herbert P. Bix, _Hirohito and the Making of Modern Japan_
-- [ ] 2002: Diane McWhorter, _Carry Me Home: Birmingham, Alabama, the Climactic Battle of the Civil Rights Revolution_
+- [ ] 2002: Diane McWhorter, _Carry Me Home: Birmingham, Alabama: The Climactic Battle of the Civil Rights Revolution_
-- [ ] 2003: Samantha Power, _“A Problem From Hell”: America and the Age of Genocide_
+- [ ] 2003: Samantha Power, _“A Problem from Hell”: America and the Age of Genocide_
 - [ ] 2004: Anne Applebaum, _Gulag: A History_
-- [ ] 2005: Steve Coll, _Ghost Wars_
+- [ ] 2005: Steve Coll, _Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden from the Soviet Invasion to September 10, 2001_
 - [ ] 2006: Caroline Elkins, _Imperial Reckoning: The Untold Story of Britain’s Gulag in Kenya_
 - [ ] 2007: Lawrence Wright, _The Looming Tower: Al-Qaeda and the Road to 9/11_
 - [ ] 2008: Saul Friedländer, _The Years of Extermination: Nazi Germany and the Jews, 1939–1945_